 Well suppose we are trying to help our child increase her earnings from a lemonade stand.
 Some days, she sells a lot and some days she sells almost nothing.
 To figure out why, we might start keeping track of how much she sells on a given day.
 So we would start making a table that looks like:

 Now, a very simple way to keep track of data is via a frequency distribution.
 This is a table that records, on the left-hand side, possible values of a given variable, and on the right-hand side, it records how often those values appeared.
-Applied to the above table, we would get:
+Applied to the above data, we would get:

 This table answers questions like "How often did my child sell three lemonades?"
 To find the answer, we go to the "Lemonades Sold" column and look for the row with three lemonades sold.
 In that row, the right hand column (corresponding to the number of days) says one.
 So there was one day where the child sold three lemonades.